 gNMIc from the gNMI Notification messages received within a gNMI subscribe response update, it contains 5 fields:

-stringfield populated by the subscription name, it is used as the measurement name in case of influxdb output or as a part of the metric name in case of prometheus output.
+stringfield populated by the subscription name, it is used as a part of the metric name in case of prometheus output or it can be used as the measurement name in case of influxdb output.

 int64field containing the timestamp received within the gnmi Update.